technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 01/Lab01.md

     **Important**: Even after trying with the alternate option, if you see the same “something went wrong” exception, then instead of using the web client of Word try using the desktop version of Word.

-    If it works when using the desktop version of Word, please follow the same in the upcoming labs, if you see the “something went wrong” exception when clicking **Generate** button.
+    If it works when using the desktop version of Word, please follow the same in the upcoming labs when you see the “something went wrong” exception while clicking **Generate** button.

 10. At this point, Copilot extracts the financial results from the Income Statement and drafts a speech.